 Dates and agreement

-To respect to academic calendar, the SMP can start during the following time windows:
+To respect to academic calendar, please check the link below to find the deadlines

 Legal aspects and management of intellectual property can be defined by an agreement signed by the 3 parties.

 Master projects do not require a monthly remuneration to the student, but a compensation for travel and lodging and/or a bonus at the end of the project can be given to the student.
 SMPs do not require a work authorization for 3rd country citizens as the project is part of the student’s curriculum.

 Master projects that have been discussed and pre-validated by an EPFL Professor can be directly adverzised an master thesis in industry on our free of charge internship portal.
 Please choose only the “Master thesis” format, and specify the name supervisisng Professor: Link to Internship portal